hove-io/ntfs-specification/ntfs_en.md

     (1) Type of the location :
         0 (or empty) - Stop point
         1 - Stop area
-        2 - Stop zone (for the zonal ODT type "address to address") 3 - Entrance/Exit
+        2 - Stop zone (for the "address to address" zonal ODT) 3 - Entrance/Exit
         4 - Pathways Interconnection Node
         5 - Boarding area (for example to indicate the "middle of the platform")